COSC-499-W2023/year-long-project-team-7/README.md

     The build only has to be done once for initial setup.

-    You can use the command to run the container every time or use the Docker desktop GUI
+    You can use the command to run the container every time or use the Docker desktop GUI.
     ```
     docker build -t capstone-postgres .
     docker run --name capstone-postgres -p 5432:5432 -d capstone-postgres
     ```
-2. **Activate virtual environment**
+2. **Setup virtual environment**

-    This is so that our python environment only contains the dependancies that the project needs
+    This is so that our python environment only contains the dependancies that the project needs.

-    Also makes setup easier
     ```
+    virtualenv venv

-    . env/bin/activate
+    . venv/bin/activate

-    # or
-    source env/bin/activate
+    pip3 install -r requirements.txt
     ```
 3. **Go into Django project**
     ```